 - Sugar: Beekeepers need sugar for a variety of reasons, including candy boards, syrup, queen corks, and fondant.
 Whenever sugar is on sale, I stock up on fifty-pound bags of plain white refined sugar.
 It may sound like an odd gift, but a few fifty-pound bags would certainly be memorable.

 - Ratcheting tie-down: I use tie-downs to strap my hives together rather than a brick or stone.
-I also use them for moving hives on a hand truck or a pickup truck, and I even use them to strap my ladder to a tree when I’m inspecting a swarm trap.
-I like the kind without hooks on the end (called endless loop tie-downs), but they are harder to find.
+They are also good for moving hives on a hand truck or a pickup truck, and I even use them to strap my ladder to a tree when I’m inspecting a swarm trap.
+I prefer the kind without hooks on the end (called endless loop tie-downs), but they are harder to find.

 - Propane Torch: I love a propane torch for lighting a smoker because it is fast and efficient.
 Don’t forget to give a canister of propane along with it.

 - Smoker Pellets: Whether you use a torch or not, KwikStart Smoker Pellets make lighting any smoker easy, and they give off lots of cool, white smoke.